Vinicioslisboa/vinicioslisboa/README.md

 I'm a Full Stack Java Developer Jr falling in love about the best web and mobile development technologies.
 I have experience with projects using Java, spring, JavaScript, Typescript, Angular, and Bootstrap.
 I'm a student at Bootcamp Generation Brasil, where I learned in practice on the most modern technologies of web development.

-- 🔭 I am currently looking for a job opportunity.
+- 🔭 Developing in PHP and Wordpress.
 - 🌱 I have experience with Java, spring, javascript, angular and bootstrap.
 - Learning react js, node js and mongodb